 If an employee does an especially wonderful job on a project or really fouls something up, consider giving immediate feedback.
-Orally or in writing, let the employee know that you noticed and appreciate the extra effort -- or that you are concerned about the employee's performance.
+Let the employee know that you noticed and appreciate the extra effort—or that you are concerned about the employee's performance.
 If you choose to give this kind of feedback orally, make a written note of the conversation for the employee's personnel file.
-It is also a good idea to have a policy on progressive discipline; for some guidance, see Nolo's article Using Progressive Discipline for Employees.
+It is also a good idea to have a policy on employee discipline in your company's employee handbook; for some guidance, see our article on progressive discipline policies.

-Once you have reviewed these documents and gathered your thoughts about the employee's work, write the appraisal (or, if you will solicit input from other managers, ask each of them to complete an evaluation, and then compile them).
-Although an appraisal can take many forms, it should include:
+Once you have reviewed these documents and gathered your thoughts about the employee's work, write the performance review.
+Although a performance review can take many forms, it should include:

 Giving evaluations can be difficult.
 Some workers react to criticism defensively.
 And, sometimes, no one understands what merits a positive evaluation.
 If your workers feel that you take it easy on some of them while coming down hard on others, resentment is inevitable.
 Avoid these problems by following these rules:

-- Be specific.
 When you set goals and standards for your workers, spell out exactly what they will have to do to achieve them.
 For example, don't say "work harder" or "improve quality."
 Instead, say "increase sales by 20% over last year" or "make no more than three errors per day in data input."
-Similarly, when you evaluate a worker, give specific examples of what the employee did to achieve -- or fall short of -- the goal.
+Similarly, when you evaluate a worker, give specific examples of what the employee did to achieve—or fall short of—the goal.

-- Be realistic.
-If you set unrealistic or impossible goals and standards, everyone will be disheartened -- and will have little incentive to do their best if they know they will still fall short.
+If you set unrealistic or impossible goals and standards, employees will have little incentive to do their best if they know they will still fall short.
 Don't make your standards too easy to achieve, but do take into account the realities of your workplace.

-- Evaluate performance, not personality.
-Focus on how well (or poorly) the worker does the job -- not on the worker's personal characteristics or traits.
+Focus on how well (or poorly) the worker does the job—not on the worker's personal characteristics or traits.
 For instance, don't say the employee is "angry and emotional."
-Instead, focus on the workplace conduct that is the problem -- for example, you can say the employee "has been insubordinate line managers twice in the past six months.
+Instead, focus on the workplace conduct that is the problem—for example, you can say the employee "has been insubordinate to managers twice in the past six months.
 This behavior is unacceptable and must stop."